NCP POLICIES & INFORMATION

 These deadlines are in place so that we have adequate time to update our registration lists and email the necessary event details to registrants in time for the event.

 For many of our programs, we offer a significant student discount.
-Student is defined as an undergraduate or graduate student, an intern, resident, clinical associate or psychotherapy student.
+The student is defined as an undergraduate or graduate student, an intern, resident, clinical associate or psychotherapy student.
 Please check individual listings for details.

 EARLY REGISTRATION DISCOUNT